kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 7. On the same row as this chart, view the **Email activity** chart.  <br/>

-	‎**Note:** There may be little or no data shown due to the limited mailbox usage in the lab environment.
+	**Note:** There may be little or no data shown due to the limited mailbox usage in the lab environment.

 8. Under the **Email activity** chart, select the **View more** button.
 This displays the **Exchange** report dashboard.
 At the top of the dashboard, the **Email activity** tab is displayed by default.
 Select the **Mailbox usage** tab that appears to the right of it.